olliw42/mLRS-docu/docs/DRONECAN.md

 Enable RC Channels via DroneCAN:

-- RC_PRTOCOLS bitmask should have the 'DroneCAN' bit enabled
+- RC_PROTOCOLS bitmask should have the 'DroneCAN' bit enabled

 Note: Do not enable rc_override or rc_channels in the mLRS configuration when using RC Channels via DroneCAN as it adds unnecessary traffic on the bus.